yuriyvnv/TTS-Augmented-ASR/README.md

 # Synthetic Speech Augmentation for Low-Resource European ASR

-> **Official repository for the paper** "Synthetic Speech Augmentation for Low-Resource European ASR: A Cross-Architecture Comparison for Estonian and Slovenian", submitted to **Interspeech 2026**.
+> **Official repository for the paper** "Synthetic Speech Augmentation for Low-Resource European ASR: Comparing Parakeet-TDT and Whisper, submitted to **Interspeech 2026**.
 > A link to the paper will be added here once it becomes available.

 ## Scope